Introduction

-A Rolling Forecast is a financial model that dynamically updates over a period of time, to reflect the most up-to-date Forecast data, once the Actual data are available.
+A Rolling Forecast is a financial model that dynamically updates over a period of time, once the actual data is available.

 To configure a Rolling Forecast, we’ll need to design a Form that can be dynamically updated each month using application variables.
-Below is an example Form that's been configured as a Rolling Forecast.
-Values up to the current month are reported as actuals, while future values for the year are forecasted, with the totals aggregated at the end.
+Below is an example Form configured as a Rolling Forecast.
+Values up to the current month are reported as actuals, while future values FY are forecasted, with the totals aggregated at the end.

 Before You Begin

-The key to constructing this Form is configuring the column axis correctly.
+You must correctly configure the column axis to create a Rolling Forecast.
 The column axis includes both the Time Dimension and Scenario Dimension.
-Rather than specifying a static set of members for the Time Dimension, we'll define standard variables to dynamically scope the forecast range.
+Rather than specifying a static set of Members for the Time Dimension, we'll define standard variables to dynamically scope the forecast range.
 The scope will always be based on the current month.

 Configure Variable Definitions

-Step 1.
-First, let's create a standard variable called Current Month.
+First, we need to create a standard variable called Current Month.
 This variable will represent the Time Dimension's MemberId for the current month.
-It will be used to split the months into Prior Months for actual data, and Forward Months for forecast data.
+It will be used to split the months into prior months for actual data, and future months for forecast data.

 Deployment Script (optional)

-This variable will need to be updated every month for the Form to display properly.
-We could use SQL Deployment Scripts to automatically update this value based on the current date.
-The following is an example of such a script, which will run every time the application is deployed.
+You will have to update the Current Month variable every month for the Form to display properly.
+But you can use SQL Deployment Scripts to automatically track and update the variable's current date.
+The following is an example of such a script, which will run every time a user deploys the Application.

 UPDATE [dbo].[ApplicationVariables]